-Allergic reactions include fever, chills, unconsciousness, raised welts, crusting or weeping sores on the skin, in the mouth, or other mucous membranes.
+Allergic reactions include fever, chills, unconsciousness, raised welts, and crusting or weeping sores on the skin, in the mouth, or in other mucous membranes.

 Signs of Jaundice, yellowing skin, or whites of the eyes.*

-A word of caution when taking Restoril or any benzodiazepine drug, mixing it with alcohol, opiates or any other substance which suppresses the CNS can be fatal.
+A word of caution — if you mix Restoril or any benzodiazepine drug and alcohol, opiates, or any other substance which suppresses the CNS, the results can be fatal.
 Avoid this practice at all costs.

 In 2011, the DEA reported an astounding 300,000 emergency hospital visits linked to benzodiazepines such as Restoril.
 Be responsible and vigilant in your use of any sleep medication for the sake of your safety and the safety of others.1

 Never abruptly stop taking a benzodiazepine such as Restoril.
 Abrupt Restoril withdrawal can be a resounding shock to the body and central nervous system and may result in seizures and death.
 Never suddenly stop Restoril or other benzodiazepines.

 Speak to your doctor first so that together, you can plan a workable strategy to ensure your safety and comfort.
 The best way is to plan well ahead so that the effects of cognitive impairment do not cloud your ability to navigate through this period correctly.